alhaji-aki/invoicing-app-nest-js/README.md

 14. user can see all their companies (sender and recipient)

-[ ] admin user can view all users
+15. admin user can view all users

+16. admin user can change another user's admin state

 [ ] Users marked as admins can invite other users to use the platform

 [ ] Inviting a user sends an email to the user

-[ ] admin can invoke an invite that is not claimed or not expired
+[ ] admin can revoke an invite that is not claimed or not expired

 [ ] admin can resend invites even if it has expired